riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-DeployHeadend/README.md

 #### 5. Keep the output

-After 3 to 5 minutes, the deployment finishes and the terrafrom output gives useful information such as WebConsole URL and public IP.
+After 3 to 5 minutes, the deployment finishes and the Terraform deployment output gives useful information such as WebConsole URL and Public IP for each appliance.

 ![terraform output](./images/steelconnect-ex-terraform-output.png)